 Add in jalapeno slices to the stock.

-Grill onion and ginger (whole) on a frying pan until the edges are slightly charred.
-Stir frequently, about 5 minutes.
+Grill onion and ginger (whole) on a frying pan until edges are slightly charred.
+Stir frequently for 5 minutes.

-Add in star anise, cinnamon stick, keep mixing until fragrant, about 3 mins, then set pan aside.
+Add in star anise, cinnamon sticks, Coriander seeds.
+Keep mixing for 3 mins, then set pan aside.

 Put all grilled ingredients into a cheese cloth, make into a tightened small sack, then drop into simmering stock.